 Is Your Child a Picky Eater?

-Our son, Nathan, is a picky eater.
+Our son is a picky eater.
 But he has good reasons.
 For example, he is allergic to peanuts and is intolerant to other nuts, including cashews.
-Also, he was diagnosed with Sensory Processing Disorder (SPD, and he has texture issues with foods and has since he was six months old.
+Also, he was diagnosed with Sensory Processing Disorder (SPD, and he has texture issues with foods since he was six months old.
 Thus, I know a few things about how to get a kid to eat better.